DC Semidefinite Programming and Cone Constrained DC Optimization: Theory and Local Search Methods: DCA2/The Penalty Convex-Concave Procedure

 and for all $i \in I$ one has $\lambda_*^{(i)} = 0$ whenever $f_i(x_*) < 0$, while $t^{(i)} = \lambda_*^{(i)}$ whenever $f_i(x_*) > 0$.
-With the use of this result one can show that the point $x_*$ is not a generalized stationary point for $\mu t$ with $\mu > 1$, provided a suitable constraint qualification holds true at $x_*$.
-Thus, generalized criticality depends on the choice of the penalty parameter $t$ and in many cases its increase or decrease might help to escape a generalized critical point. }
+With the use of this result one can show that the point $x_*$ is not a generalized $\mu t$-critical point with $\mu > 1$, provided a suitable constraint qualification holds true at $x_*$.
+Thus, generalized $t$-criticality depends on the choice of the penalty parameter $t$ and in many cases its increase or decrease might help to escape a generalized $t$-critical point. }

-{(iii)~As was noted above, a generalized critical point $x_*$ is, in essence, a critical point of the penalty function $\Phi_t$, i.e. such point that $0 \in \partial \Phi_t(x_*)$, where $\partial \Phi_t(x)$ is the Dini subdifferential of $\Phi_t$ at $x$.
+{(iii)~As was noted above, a generalized $t$-critical point $x_*$ is, in essence, a critical point of the penalty function $\Phi_t$, i.e. such point that $0 \in \partial \Phi_t(x_*)$, where $\partial \Phi_t(x)$ is the Dini subdifferential of $\Phi_t$ at $x$.
 Various conditions ensuring that there are no infeasible critical points of a penalty function were studied in detail in \cite{DolgopolikExactPenalty,DolgopolikExactPenaltyII,DolgopolikExactPenaltyIII}. } \end{remark}

-Before we proceed to convergence analysis, let us also establish an important property of a sequence generated by Algorithm~\ref{alg:CCP_penalty}, which, in particular, leads to a natural stopping criterion for this method.
+Before we proceed to convergence analysis, let us also establish an important property of a sequence generated by Algorithmic Pattern~\ref{alg:CCP_penalty}, which, in particular, leads to a natural stopping criterion for this method.